spotlight on rosacure (synchrorose) silymarin + MSM, user reviews

-Rosacure has been around for a while and is easily available, but it seems that only a few rosacea-support members rave about it.
-The products genesis and marketing are good, so lets look at some of the available background information and product reviews.
+Rosacure has been around for a while and is easily available, but it seems that this is a product that only a handful of rosacea-support members rave about it.

-rosacure The marketing for rosacure says :
+The marketing for rosacure says :

-“Its two key ingredients are methylsulfonylmethane (MSM), a sulfur compound that is used in the treatment of inflammatory conditions and silymarin (Lady’s Thistle Extract), a bioflavonoid.
+“Its two key ingredients are methylsulfonylmethane (MSM), a sulfur compound that is used in the treatment of inflammatory conditions and silymarin (Lady’s or Milk Thistle Extract), a bioflavonoid.
 The combination of MSM and silymarin exerts a synergistic effect in reducing the appearance of facial redness.”

 So lets look for more information on MSM and silymarin.